This post covers how to visit London's Imperial War Museum.

 This gallery also includes a lot of interesting artifacts from their past.

-Covering the 70 years after WWII (1945-2015), this exhibition reveals how battles and conflicts since then have changed the course of history in countries such as Iraq, Afghanistan, and Kosovo.
+Covering the 70 years after WWII (1945-2015), this exhibition reveals how battles and conflicts since then have changed the course of history.